-A divorce decree restores your status to that of a single person.
-It also divides marital property and debts and provides for maintenance (also called alimony or spousal support) when appropriate.
 For couples with minor children, divorce settles custody (now called allocation of parental responsibility); visitation (also called parenting time); and child support issues.
 In Colorado, child support ends at age 19.
 A court may not order a parent to pay college costs.
 Either spouse may receive temporary or permanent maintenance/spousal support, if he or she cannot support himself or herself through employment or assets.
-The court will first apply a formula that gives the lower earning spouse 40 percent of the parties' combined incomes, multiplied by either 80 or 75 percent, for a duration based upon the length of the marriage.
+The court will first apply a formula that gives the lower-earning spouse 40 percent of the parties' combined incomes, multiplied by either 80 or 75 percent, for a duration based upon the length of the marriage.
 The court will then look at various other factors in deciding whether and how much maintenance (spousal support) to award.

-You can get a divorce in Colorado if you or your spouse have been living in Colorado for at least 91 days prior to filing for divorce.
+You can get a divorce in Colorado if you or your spouse has been living in Colorado for at least 91 days prior to filing for divorce.
 This is true if you have been living in Colorado for at least 91 days before filing and your spouse has not.